Mag8sara/FEND/README.md

 # FEND-Project1

-this is project to create a responsive portfolio by using CSS & HTML.
+This is project to create a responsive portfolio by using CSS & HTML.

+## Languages

+* CSS
+* HTML

 ## Files